sdondley/ClimateChangeChat/index.md

             * plugins used
                 * vimwiki
                     * easily creates outline and links
-                    * pages written in markdown format
+                    * allows pages written in markdown format
                     * converts pages to html using a ruby gem
+                        * vimwiki
                     * also uses some special sauce code that I wrote
                 * taskwiki
                     * a bridge between taskwarrior task software and vimwiki
                     * allows vimwiki to be the interface for managing tasks
+    * Why is it written mostly in outline form:
+        * It's much faster to write this way
+        * Ideas can be conveyed very succinctly

 This is the ClimateChangeChat.com website, authored by: